YeBoiVoid/IoTManualBrilBestie/README.md

 1. Connect the led strip to your Arduino
 2. Create functions for flashing or simply turning your strip into a color (this is not necessary, but it helps to speed up the process.
 Otherwise you would have to type the same code a million times.)
 3. Put these functions into the existing functions for sending, recieving etc.
+## Troubleshoot
+###Wi-Fi issues:
+- Make sure your board is compatible with Wi-Fi.
+- Make sure the Wi-Fi- credentials are correct.
+- You can test connectivity using a temporary hotspot and checking if the arduino has connected to it.
+### Feed Issues:
+- Make sure you are connnected to a network.
+- Make sure the credentails are correct.
+- Make sure AdaFruit IO is seeeing changes in the feed.
+(This can be checked with the activity graph)